G-Research/fsharp-analyzers/README.md

 in touch first by opening a GitHub Issue describing the problem and how you propose to solve it.

+### Scaffold new analyzer

+Run

+    dotnet fsi build.fsx -- -p NewAnalyzer

+to scaffold a new analyzer.

 ## License

 Copyright &copy; 2023 G-Research